Jignesh2003/HarshilKaria_ChatBot/README.md

-# 🧠 Harshil Karia AI ChatBot
+# 🧠 Harshil Karia AI ChatBot (Stateless chatbot)

 A personalized AI chatbot that simulates the communication style, personality, and decision-making patterns of **Harshil Karia** — Founder of Schbang and a visionary in digital branding.

 Built using **Flask for backend** and **HTML/CSS/JavaScript for frontend**, this chatbot mimics Harshil’s tone and knowledge based on real-world data scraped from public platforms like YouTube and Instagram.

+NOTE: It is a stateless chatbot meaning it doesn't maintain the previous chat history i.e. no memory is of previous chat is stored.
+It only give response to the present input irrespective of maintaining the previous chats context.

+build for learning purpose.
 ---

 ## 🎯 Project Goal